-Empire is a tiny town most commonly passed on-route to/from Winter Park.
+Empire is a tiny town most commonly passed en route to and from Winter Park.
 It’s located just west of Idaho Springs near the start of Berthoud Pass.
 Although small, it’s packed full of gems and reasons to stop.

-Berthoud Pass – This year round pass takes you up over the Continental Divide to Winter Park & Fraser.
-On pass activities include backcountry skiing in the winter, and hiking and biking during warmer seasons.
+Berthoud Pass – This year-round pass takes you up and over the Continental Divide to Winter Park and Fraser.
+On-pass activities include backcountry skiing in the winter, and hiking and biking during warmer seasons.

 - There are a few national forest campgrounds just over the Berthoud Pass before Winter Park.
-They are open seasonally, usually sometime in May to October.
+They are open seasonally, usually between May to October.

 - Dispersed camping can be found just out of Georgetown on the Guanella Pass.
-These spots are free and primitive, but there’s also a couple paid campgrounds on this side of the pass, with some amenities.
+These spots are free and primitive, but there are also paid campgrounds on this side of the pass if you want to camp with some amenities.

-- Back out on I-70 Clear Creek flows toward the Front Range.
+Fishing – Back out on I-70, Clear Creek flows toward the Front Range.
 There is awesome trout fishing at several points.
-The best thing to do is hop on Frontage Road near Georgetown Lake and just head east.
+The easiest way to find a spot is to hop on Frontage Road near Georgetown Lake and head east.